less/less-docs/content/features/import-directives.md

 Example: `@import (reference) "foo.less";`

-`reference` is one of the most powerful features in the Less language.
 Imagine that `reference` marks every directive and selector with a _reference flag_ in the imported file, imports as normal, but when the CSS is generated, "reference" selectors (as well as any media queries containing only reference selectors) are not output. `reference` styles will not show up in your generated CSS unless the reference styles are used as [mixins](#mixins-feature) or [extended](#extend-feature).

 Additionally, **`reference`** produces different results depending on which method was used (mixin or extend):